Can you be with someone with COVID and not get it?

 To reduce the risk of contracting COVID-19 while being with someone who has the virus, it is crucial to follow recommended guidelines:

-1. Wear a mask: Both the infected person and those around them should wear masks that cover the nose and mouth.
+1. 戴口罩： Both the infected person and those around them should wear masks that cover the nose and mouth.
 Masks help prevent the spread of respiratory droplets.

 2. Maintain physical distance: Stay at least six feet away from the infected person whenever possible.
 This reduces the likelihood of inhaling respiratory droplets.